Boot Time Optimization

 https://mediatek.gitlab.io/aiot/doc/aiot-dev-guide/master/sw/yocto/get-started/build-code.html

-This document optimise the boot time base on rity-bsp-image.
+This document describes how to optimize the boot time base on rity-bsp-image.
 Compared to demo-image, bsp-image does not include various demo apps, resulting in a smaller image size.
 Therefore, use the following command to build the image:

 MACHINE=genio-510-evk bitbake rity-bsp-image